Φ

 Thought becomes identity

-The field-structure now selects for inputs that reinforce it and rejects inputs that threaten it.
-The person no longer has the thought — they are the thought.
-The filter has fused with the field.
+The boundary-structure now selects for inputs that reinforce it and rejects inputs that threaten it.
+The person no longer has the thought; they are the thought.
+The filter has fused with the boundary.

 At stage four, something critical happens.
-The boundary — the person's manifest identity — calcifies around the distortion.
-The aperture narrows to admit only signal that feeds the structure.
+The boundary (the person's manifest identity) calcifies around the distortion.
+The nested circumpuncts narrow to admit only signal that feeds the structure.
 Any attempt to remove the filter now feels like an attack on selfhood, because in a geometrically precise sense, it is.
 The person has built their ⊙ around the distortion.

 Why This Makes Pathology So Difficult to Reach

 At the identity-fusion stage, you are no longer arguing against an idea.
-You are threatening the structural integrity of someone's entire field.
+You are threatening the structural integrity of someone's entire boundary.
 Every therapeutic intervention, every piece of contradicting evidence, every appeal to reason registers not as information but as existential threat.
-The field defends itself the way any structure defends itself — by tightening the boundary and narrowing the aperture further.
+The boundary defends itself the way any structure defends itself; by tightening its nested circumpuncts and narrowing the gates further.

 Clinical Implication

 The terrifying part is how ordinary the mechanism is.
 It is the same process for every identity-level pathology.
-The content differs — what specific distortion fuses with the field varies enormously.
+The content differs; what specific distortion fuses with the boundary varies enormously.
 But the geometry is identical.
-Small compromises in what you allow into the field, repeated until the field can't remember what it was before the distortion arrived.
+Small compromises in what you allow onto the boundary, repeated until the boundary can't remember what it was before the distortion arrived.

 VIII.
 The Noble Lie at the Cognitive Level